 Dan Olson, on the other hand, puts nearly all of his personality and personal details into his videos, and I think that’s also a very smart choice… for Dan Olson.
 Though not entirely voluntary or pre-planned, at least at first.

-Dan makes videos under the moniker of Folding Ideas, and he’s part of a group (maybe I should even say genre?) which includes folk such as “Nostalgia Chick”, and “Rantasmo”, and “Todd In The Shadows”, and many others besides.
-Basically this is a genre where a person with ideas on a subject (and supposed expertise on that subject) turns on a camera, films an entertaining talking-head video-essay on a given subject, and posts it online.
-And the videos can vary wildly in production level, from “a single frame photo with someone ranting over it” to “highly produced content with crossover actors, and nested sub-plots spanning whole many episodes, and wild homemade special effects, and—”
+Dan makes videos under the moniker of Folding Ideas, and he’s part of a burgeoning genre which includes folk such as Lindsay Ellis, and many others besides.
+It’s a genre of video essay which usually focuses on one person doing the telling.
+Their voice, and often their face (or some stand-in avatar), is omnipresent.
+The videos vary wildly in production level, from “a single frame photo with someone ranting over it” to “highly produced content with crossover actors, and nested sub-plots spanning whole many episodes, and wild homemade special effects, and—”

-By slotting his video style into a similar format, Dan Olson was certainly able to capitalize on a pre-existing type of audience.
-Also, literally a pre-existing audience, because his videos now live under the wing of “Nostalgia Chick”’s larger project/website, which is sort of a team of video bloggers, all doing different things on different subjects, but sure as hell cross-pollinating their audiences constantly and boosting their bases all around.
+By slotting his style into a similar format, Dan Olson was certainly able to capitalize on a pre-existing audience for the genre.
+Also, literally a pre-existing audience, because his videos now live under the wing of Lindsay Ellis’s larger project/website, which is sort of a team of video essayists, all doing videos on different subjects, but sure as hell cross-pollinating their audiences and boosting their bases all around.

 It’s a smart business model for increasing political reach, as far as business models go.